Author: Suzanna

 There was this one time in secondary school when one of the school’s supervisors came to me and asked me: “Are you Chinese?
 Because you’re different from the other Chinese people I know.”

 I remember being puzzled by her question.
-I was French.
+It was obvious to me that I was French.
 I didn’t feel offended, hurt, or any negative emotions.
 I didn’t feel the need to reject the word “Chinese”, or the opposite, to defend it, because this statement “You’re different from the other Chinese people (IN A GOOD WAY)” was clearly a negative judgment about Chinese people.

 Even though at this point I had been to China several times to see my grandparents and I could speak a Chinese dialect, I was genuinely ignorant of what “being Chinese” meant.